cyberark/conjur-openapi-spec/CONTRIBUTING.md

 `./bin/lint_spec`
 * Uses [spectral](https://github.com/stoplightio/spectral) to lint the OpenAPI YAML.
+* Will find broken references, malformed objects, and any other errors in the spec itself.

 #### Utility scripts

 `bin/generate_client -l <language> [-o <output-directory>]`
 * Generates a client library for the desired `<language>`.
 * Running the script with no argument will generate a Python client by default.
+* Outputs to the `out` directory by default.

 `bin/generate_kong_config`
 * Generates a declarative configuration used by Kong Gateway.